-The earliest known Greens, so far, are William Green and his wife Elizabeth.
+The earliest known Green ancestors are William Green and his wife Elizabeth.
 They had four children (three girls and one boy) all baptised in Hartpury, Gloucestershire.
 Their second child, the only boy, was named William.
 He was baptised on 1 June 1741.

 William Green (1741) married Anne Wright on 3 November 1764 in Hartpury.
 William and Anne had five children (four girls and one boy).
 Again the boy was called William, and was baptised on 28 June 1772 in Hartpury.

-On 11th March 1793, William Green (1772) joined the 11th Regiment of Light Dragoons in the British Army.
-He spent the next 21 years with the regiment, some of which was spent fighting Napoleons army in Holland, Portugal and Spain.
-In late 1798 and early 1799 he was stationed at Sherborne, Dorset, where he met Charlotte Walters.
+William Green was baptised on 28 June 1772 in Hartpury, Gloucestershire.
+On 11 March 1793, William joined the 11th Regiment of Light Dragoons in the British Army.
+He spent the next 21 years with the regiment, some of which was spent fighting Napoleon's army in Holland, Portugal and Spain.
+In late 1798 and early 1799 he was stationed in Sherborne, Dorset, where he met Charlotte Walters.
 They got married in the neighbouring village of Castleton on 19 February 1799.
-In 1814, having retired from the army, William Green (1772) returned to Sherborne, where he lived until his death (after 1851).
+It is believed that they had at least one child, William Miles Green, born circa 1800 in Castleton, Dorset.
+In 1814 William retired from the army.
+William and Charlotte returned to Sherborne.
+Charlotte died on 31 May 1839 in Cold Harbour, Sherborne.
+In 1841 William was residing at Vincent Court, Newlands, Sherborne.
+William died on 30 November 1854 in Newland, Sherborne.

-William Miles Green was born circa 1800.
-According to Census records he says that he was born in Castleton but no baptism record has been found yet.
-On 30th April 1820, William who was now a shoemaker, married Hannah Vincent, the daughter of William and Sarah Vincent, in Castleton.
-William and Hannah had six children (two girls and four boys).
+William Miles Green was born circa 1800 in Castleton, Dorset.
+On 30th April 1820, William married Hannah Vincent, the daughter of William and Sarah Vincent, in Castleton.
+William was a shoemaker.
+William and Hannah had seven children (two girls and five boys).
 The eldest three were all baptised at the Union Chapel in Sherborne.
 The family then moved to London.
-Their next son Vincent John Green, was born on 11th July 1829 in the district of Clerkenwell, probably in Long Lane, since this was where the family was living on 4th August 1829 when he was baptised at St Andrew Church, Holborn .
-On the 16th September 1851, William Miles Green died at St Bartholomew’s Hospital, aged 51.
+Their next son Vincent John Green, was born on 11 July 1829 in the district of Clerkenwell, probably in Long Lane, since this was where the family was living on 4 August 1829 when he was baptised at St Andrew Church, Holborn .
+On the 16 September 1851, William Miles Green died at St Bartholomew’s Hospital, aged 51.
 It is not yet known when Hannah died.

 The information known about his Children is as follows: